bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + Fact is, anything worthwhile is mired in politics.
      + because reasonable, rational actors simply disagree on politics.

-+ Open Source and Free Software is a trecherous political system.
++ Open Source and Free Software is a treacherous political system.
      + &hellip; not often noticed because nearly all our politics are played by proxy.

 # A Recitation of Faith